 She was my head nurse on a treatment unit for psychiatric patients.
 In the course of our work we became as close as sisters.
 When she developed breast cancer with heavy spread into the lymph nodes, I was devastated but not surprised.
 She lit one cigarette from the last one throughout those days before smoking was banned.
-Her doctor told her to put her affairs in order but she refused.
-Somehow she beat it, feeling that it was cured by her mind and the continued smoking didn’t matter.

 I remember my mother referring to me from early childhood on as “stubborn as a mule.”
 That trait has held me in good stead when dealing with authority figures or doctors who have tried to talk me into doing something I knew wasn’t right.